wintercoder1/Compass-AI/README.md

 Once that is complete the politicalQueryWithOUTCitationLocalWithGPU method will work with the cpu.
 The response will be 20-30 seconds instead of minutes.

-Note for the fasta api server to work on Windows the follow command will need to be ru:
+To start the FastAPI server to work on Windows the follow command will need to be run:

 uvicorn API:app --reload

-This is a different command than on MacOS/Linux
+Note: This is a different command than on MacOS/Linux

 ### Once setup is Complete
 This will launch the server with the endpoint: getPoliticalLeaningWithCitation/{query_topic}